 What does a gastroenterology nurse do?

 Gastroenterology nurses provide care and treatment to patients suffering from intestinal and digestive conditions such as abdominal bleeding, acid reflux disease, ulcers, and cancer.
 They examine patients, obtain medical history, and provide the necessary care.
 They often prepare patients for diagnostic and treatment procedures and provide follow-up care after procedures.
-They also assist doctors in determining a diagnosis and with many different procedures, and some may independently perform procedures.
-Some gastroenterology nurses assist doctors with specialized procedures including endoscopies and surgery.
+They also assist physicians in determining a diagnosis and with many different procedures, and some may independently perform procedures.
+Some gastroenterology nurses assist physicians with specialized procedures including endoscopies and surgery.
 Gastroenterology nurses are often responsible for maintaining and cleaning specialized equipment.
 They typically work closely with many GI healthcare professionals.

 What kind of training does a gastroenterology nurse need?